 We have a manual wheelchair that visitors are welcome to borrow on a first-come, first-served basis.
-Please ask a member of our Welcome Team on arrival.
+Please ask a member of our Visitor Experience Team on arrival.

 Mobility scooters are permitted.
 We ask that drivers take care when driving through the gallery spaces.

-Pushchairs can be taken into the galleries or left in a safe space at the reception area.
+Pushchairs can be taken into the galleries or left in a safe space at the reception area, there is limited space so we ask that pushchairs are folded in order to allow more space for other visitors’ pushchairs.
 Remember to take any valuables with you.

 The museum can get very busy.
 We suggest that if you would prefer to visit at a quieter time, weekdays after 3pm during term time or when we open on Sundays tend to be less busy, although we cannot guarantee it.

 As we get busy, some of the areas can be quite noisy including reception.
-We do not have a hearing loop fitted in the building, but staff are available to help, should you need it.
+We do have a hearing loop fitted in the building.

 Light levels might be kept low to help in the conservation of our objects.
 There is always a lighter area nearby, but if you do require assistance, please ask one of our guides.